Last Updated on March 10, 2021 by Editorial Staff

 There are many buildings and structures within the Nahargarh Fort.
 There is a temple inside the fort, dedicated to the Rathore prince, Nahar Singh Bhomia.

 Another attraction in the fort is the Madhavendra Bhawan built by Sawai Madho Singh and Diwan-I-Aam, an open-air enclosure where the king met the common men and listened to their problems and complaints.

 3. City palace

-One of the famous items in the City Palace are two silver jars which have found place in the Guinness Book of World Records as the largest silver vessels in the world.
+One of the famous items in the City Palace is two silver jars that have found a place in the Guinness Book of World Records as the largest silver vessels in the world.

 Entry Fees: Rs.
 100 to view the exterior spaces and for the museum, Rs.
 130. For foreigners, it is 500 and Rs.
 900. You may also buy a composite ticket.

 Camera Charges are Rs.
 50 and Videography charges are Rs.
 150